MiczFlor/RPi-Jukebox-RFID/README.md

 ## Important updates / news

+* **Discussions forums** we use Github's Discussions feature for a more forum style.
+Please ask questions there, bugs and enhancements should still be in issues; see here https://github.com/MiczFlor/RPi-Jukebox-RFID/discussions

 * **Gitter Community** we got ourselves a gitter community; chat us up at https://gitter.im/phoniebox

 * **Phoniebox [2.2](https://github.com/MiczFlor/RPi-Jukebox-RFID/milestone/4?closed=1) released (2020-11-23)**